 Yes.
-Under the 1962 Water Agreement, we continue to draw up to 250 million gallons of raw water per day from the Johor River.
-In return, we provide Malaysia with a daily supply of treated water up to 2% (or 5 mgd) of the water supplied to Singapore.
-Over the years, PUB has, at Johor’s request, supplied additional potable water to Johor, including during periods of severe and prolonged drought in Johor.
+Under the 1962 Water Agreement, we continue to draw 250 million gallons of raw water per day from the Johor River.
+In return, we are obliged to provide Malaysia with a daily supply of treated water up to 2% (or 5 mgd) of the water supplied to Singapore.
+In practice, over the years, PUB has, at Johor’s request, supplied additional potable water to Johor daily on top of the 2% we are obliged to supply under the 1962 Water Agreement.
+PUB has also acceded to Johor’s ad-hoc requests for even more potable water, during periods of severe and prolonged drought in Johor and when Johor’s waterworks experience pollution events or undergo routine maintenance.
 The additional potable water is supplied to Johor on a goodwill basis and without prejudice to our rights under the 1962 Water Agreement.

 Cooperation between agencies

 PUB and its counterpart in Johor, Badan Kawalselia Air Johor (BAKAJ), enjoy a strong working relationship.
 PUB and BAKAJ meet regularly and hold useful discussions on current weather trends, the water levels at various reservoirs and dams in Johor, and water resource development plans.
-PUB and BAKAJ also cooperate closely on the Johor River Barrage project, which will help prevent salinity intrusions and increase the reliability of water supply from the Johor River, thus benefitting both Singapore and Johor.
+PUB and BAKAJ also cooperate closely on the Johor River Barrage project.
+The Johor River Barrage, which has been operational since August 2016, helps to prevent salinity intrusions and increases the reliability of water supply from the Johor River, thus benefitting both Singapore and Johor.

 Publication -Water Talks? – If Only It Could - Link